 A New Chapter for VCFA

-This past year, VCFA announced that we will have new homes for our beloved residency programs beginning in the summer of 2023.
-All six programs will gather together twice a year at new campus locations, bringing our students and faculty exceptional facilities, increased opportunities for interdisciplinary study, and more resources for scholarships and program investments.
+This past year, VCFA announced new campus locations for our beloved residency programs beginning in the summer of 2023.
+As a unique, low-residency graduate arts college, this change allows all six of VCFA’s programs to gather together twice a year at new campus locations, bringing our students and faculty exceptional facilities, increased opportunities for interdisciplinary study, and more resources for scholarships and program investments.

 After our final winter residencies conclude on our Montpelier, Vermont campus in early 2023, VCFA will transition from a 12-residencies-a-year schedule to a two-residencies-a-year schedule.
 This means that, for the first time ever, the college’s academic calendar will accommodate concurrent residencies and cross-program collaboration in the summer and winter semesters.